Claremont railway station (Cape Town)

 Claremont railway station is a Metrorail station on the Southern Line, serving the suburb of Claremont in Cape Town.

-The station has three tracks, served by a side platform and an island platform; the station building is at ground level on the western side of the tracks.
+The station has two main tracks and an unused side track, served by a side platform and an island platform; the station building is at ground level on the western side of the tracks.
 Adjacent to the station is major bus station of the Golden Arrow Bus Services and a large minibus taxi rank.